President and CEO

 (202) 962-0322 x121

-During his career, Tim has helped nonprofits from a variety of vantage points, including as an attorney, author, board chair, CEO, consultant, founder, incubator, lobbyist, teacher, trainer, and volunteer.
-Tim previously served as board chair of Valley Leadership, adjunct faculty member at a major university teaching courses on “Leadership & Ethics in the Nonprofit Sector,” author of a guidebook on nonprofit advocacy, and as a national Training Fellow for the nonpartisan Center for Lobbying in the Public Interest, which the National Council absorbed as part of its operations in 2012.
-He currently represents North America on the Steering Committee of the international Affinity Group of National Associations within CIVICUS.
+Since graduating from Yale and earning joint degrees in law and public affairs from the University of Texas, Tim has helped nonprofits from a variety of vantage points, including as an attorney, author, board chair, CEO, consultant, founder, incubator, lobbyist, teacher, trainer, and volunteer.
+Tim currently serves on the Leadership Council of Nonprofit VOTE.
+He previously served as, among other things, an adjunct faculty member teaching graduate courses on “Leadership and Ethics in the Nonprofit Sector,” author of a guidebook on nonprofit advocacy, board chair of Valley Leadership, a Steering Committee member at CIVICUS for the international Affinity Group of National Associations, and a national Training Fellow for the nonprofit Center for Lobbying in the Public Interest, which the National Council of Nonprofits absorbed in 2012.

-In the field of ethics and public trust, Tim has served as a prosecutor (helping to impeach a Governor and later remove four other elected officials from office), author, legislative drafter (developing Arizona’s Public Service Ethics Act), and consultant and trainer for businesses, governments, and nonprofits.
+In the field of ethics and public trust, Tim has served as a prosecutor (helping to impeach a Governor and later remove four other elected officials from office), author, legislative drafter (developing Arizona’s Public Service Ethics Act and a comprehensive rewrite of Arizona’s Open Meeting Law), and consultant and trainer for businesses, governments, and nonprofits.

-A sought-after speaker, Tim has made more than 100 keynote and other presentations during the last several years for a diverse range of groups, such as the Alliance for Nonprofit Management, BoardSource, Conference of Western Attorneys General, Council of State Governments, The Forbes Funds, Girl Scouts, National Association for Court Managers, National Association of Counties, Nonprofit Risk Management Center, and YWCA, as well as state governments across the country and most of the State Associations of nonprofits.
-Additionally, Tim has been interviewed by the Chronicle of Philanthropy, NPR, The New York Times, The NonProfit Quarterly, USA Today, U.S. News and World Report, Wall Street Journal, and many other news outlets.
+A sought-after speaker, Tim has made more than 100 keynote and other presentations for a diverse range of groups, such as the Alliance for Nonprofit Management, ARNOVA, BoardSource, Conference of Western Attorneys General, Council of State Governments, Forum of Regional Associations of Grantmakers, Girl Scouts, Imagine Canada, National Association of State Charity Officials, Philanthropy New York, The Wheel (Ireland), and YWCA, as well as state governments across the country and most of the state associations of nonprofits.
+Additionally, Tim has been interviewed by ABC, Chronicle of Philanthropy, NPR, The New York Times, Nonprofit Quarterly, NonProfit Times, San Francisco Chronicle, USA Today, U.S. News and World Report, Wall Street Journal, and many other news outlets.

-Numerous organizations have formally recognized Tim’s community and professional contributions, including the National Association of Attorneys General (Marvin Award for leadership and service, and co-recipient of the Best Brief Award for legal writing in the U.S. Supreme Court), National Association of Community Leadership (Distinguished Leadership Award), LBJ School of Public Affairs (Distinguished Public Service Award – alumnus of the year), and Arizona State University (School of Public Affairs’ Faculty Associate Award and the Nonprofit Management Institute’s Outstanding Faculty Member Award).
+Numerous organizations have formally recognized Tim’s community and professional contributions, including the National Association of Attorneys General (Marvin Award for leadership and service, and co-recipient of the Best Brief Award for legal writing in the U.S. Supreme Court), National Association of Community Leadership (Distinguished Leadership Award), LBJ School of Public Affairs (Distinguished Public Service Award – alumnus of the year), Arizona State University (School of Public Affairs’ Faculty Associate Award and the Nonprofit Management Institute’s Outstanding Faculty Member Award), the City of Phoenix (which dedicated the Delaney Family Playground in recognition of years of public service), and the NonProfit Times (Power & Influence Top 50 nonprofit leaders, in 2012 and 2013).

 Connect with local resources and expertise Find